This post may include affiliate links. Please see my disclosure.

 There has to be something more to life than accumulating stuff all our lives.
 Stuff that we put in garage sales donate to Goodwill or toss in the trash.
 I have been getting rid of things.
 It is freeing knowing that I have less to clean and more time to spend on what is important in life.

 What Am I Doing Now?

 I am always asking God, Why am I here?
 What is the purpose of my life?
-I beg him to use me to teach others about Him.
-I am going to start writing a blog post every month to help me encourage others.
+I beg GOD to use me to teach others about Him.
 I wanted to start another blog to do this, but my family thinks three blogs would be crazy.
 They are right.
 Two blogs are a plateful, but it is not going to stop me from writing encouraging posts on Recipes For Our Daily Bread or Our American Travels.
 Maybe, it will force me to reevaluate my life and everything I do.

 I Will Trust God and Find Out Where He Is Leading Me

 Trust God from the bottom of your heart; don’t try to figure out everything on your own.
 Listen for God’s voice in everything you do; everywhere you go; he’s the one who will keep you on track”.

 I hope my posts will be encouraging and help figure out…

 I pray once I figure it out, and everyone else who is seeking an answer to this question figures it out we will have BOLDNESS to do what God is placing on our hearts.